-Past, present, and reasonably foreseeable future actions that would contribute to cumulative impacts to park operations would be the same as those described under Alternative A. These projects, along with Alternative B would result in a long-term, moderate, adverse cumulative impact on park operations.
-Alternative B, would contribute an appreciable adverse increment to the overall cumulative impact.
+Past, present, and reasonably foreseeable future actions that would contribute to cumulative impacts to park operations would be the same as those described under Alternative A. These projects, along with Alternative B, would result in a long-term, moderate, adverse cumulative impact on park operations.
+Alternative B would contribute a noticeable adverse increment to the overall cumulative impact.

-Under Alternative C the park would continue limited use of fencing to protect sensitive species, and would continue to monitor deer populations and vegetation, with assistance from the Mid-Atlantic I&M Program.
+Under Alternative C the park would continue limited use of fencing to protect sensitive species and would continue to monitor deer populations and vegetation, with assistance from the Mid-Atlantic I&M Program.
 Under this alternative, the park would initiate coordination with the PGC and its CWD Response Plan.
 These actions are part of current operations and would not represent a noticeable change to park staffing or funding.
 This would result in a long-term, negligible, adverse impact.
 Impacts related to the CWD Response Plan are discussed below.

 Under Alternative C, lethal reduction would be used to quickly reduce the deer population size, with capture and euthanasia used in certain circumstances.
-The existing deer population would be reduced over a period of three to four years to 31-35 deer per square mile, or a park population of 164-186 (based on 2007 data).
+Additional funds are expected to be needed during the first two years of implementation.
+Lethal removal actions would be able to be completed within existing funds in years three and four (and thereafter).
+The existing deer population would be reduced over a period of four years to 31-35 deer per square mile, or a park population of 165-185 deer.
 Additional deer would be removed in subsequent years to maintain the population.
-The addition of these lethal management measures would require additional staff time to manage the program and accompany the qualified federal employees or contractors conducting lethal reduction activities.
+The addition of these lethal management measures would require additional staffing (biological technician and seasonal law enforcement staff) and existing staff time to manage the program and accompany the qualified federal employees or contractors conducting lethal reduction activities.
 Removal activities would require setting up bait, locating deer, lethal reduction, handling the disposition of carcasses and meat, and coordinating with volunteers, if any.
 In addition to the actual reduction activity, time would be required to coordinate the details of the reduction activity, with limited NPS staff involvement to support these operations.
+Planning and assistance offered by the existing park staff would be considered part of regular duties, rather than project specific, and would not require significant additional staff time (NPS 2008a).
 This would result in a long-term, minor, adverse impact.

 Costs to the park for lethal reduction through sharpshooting would vary, depending on a number of factors, including the number of deer to be removed each year, access to deer, number and location of bait stations, amount of data to be collected from the deer, and processing or disposal requirements.
 Based on similar removal efforts (NPS 2008a), the estimated cost for the park to implement lethal reduction through sharpshooting would be \$200 per deer initially (years 1-4), increasing to \$400 per deer as the population decreased and more effort was required to locate deer, including actions to maintain the herd at the reduced level once the initial goal was achieved.
-Over the 15-year planning period for the deer management plan, sharpshooting efforts are estimated to cost approximately \$438,000.
+Over the 15-year planning period for the deer management plan, sharpshooting efforts are estimated to cost approximately \$540,000.
 The majority of project funding, including all deer reduction activities and management of these, would be the responsibility of the park.
 The budget for these actions would remain relatively unchanged over the life of the plan.
 As fewer deer were removed, the cost for disposal would diminish.
 However, the amount of time required to remove each deer would increase as the population was reduced and deer became more wary of humans.
 This would increase the related costs, balancing the reduction in disposal costs.
-Any assistance offered by the park's staff would be considered part of regular duties, rather than project specific, and would not require additional project funding (NPS 2008a).
-This would mean that other projects and duties would not be addressed, however.
-The result would be a long-term, major, adverse impact.
+The result would be a long-term, moderate, adverse impact.